Hugh145/WEBDEV2Coursework-2/README.md

 # WEBDEV2Coursework-2
 Hugh Campbell Coursework 2 for web development 2 for the Scottish pantry network website

+before running at the terminal delete the databases at the terminal run node index

+in the chome brower run localhost:3000

+look at the video on how the website works at:

+for login in as admin it is for the username : AdminHugh and the password is AdminHugh

+for the login in as staff it username is : StaffHugh and the password is StaffHugh

-un-register user can do
+for alreadly register the username is : TestAccount1 and password is TestAccount1 un-register user can do

 send contact message to the database